swlaschin/fsharpforfunandprofit.com/_posts/2018-12-20-fsharp-is-the-best-enterprise-language.md

 * **Different defaults**, such as immutability by default and non-null by default.
   Having these as the *default* makes maintenance and code comprehension much easier, because deviations from these defaults are explicitly signaled in the code.
 * **Making effects explicit** is emphasized by the functional programming community.
-  This includes such things as a `Result` type for explicit error handling, and moving I/O and other sources of impurity to the edges of the application.
+  This includes such things as a `Result` type for explicit error handling, and moving I/O and other sources of impurity to the edges of the application
-  (as seen in [functional core/imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) and Onion Architecture approaches).
+  (as seen in the [functional core/imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) and Onion Architecture approaches).
 * Finally, and most importantly, FP-influenced languages have **algebraic data types**.
 That is, not just records/structs, but also "choice" types (aka sum types or discriminated unions).
 In my opinion, these are essential for effective domain modeling.
   Of I course, I would say that, as [I wrote a book on the subject](https://fsharpforfunandprofit.com/books/), but I'm not alone in this view.